 (Note: please e-mail me if you would like a copy of any of the papers listed

-- I am working on self-configuring networks for unsupervised learning of
+- I have developed self-configuring connectionist networks for unsupervised

-recursive graph grammars.
-The 1991 and 1992 papers below describe a network
+learning of recursive graph grammars.
+The 1991 and 1992 papers below describe a

 patterns.
 The 2001 paper shows how the method can be extended to handle